FailAcademy/learning/web-dev-foundation/_slides/week-06/01-programming-basics-slides.md

 write attendance
 ```

-Note that the word **for** is another way to make a block of code will loop over and over again until it has a reason to stop.
+Note that the word **for** is another way to make a block of code that will loop over and over again until it has a reason to stop.

 ---